dbr-mylo/june-2025/docs/core-features/dashboard-navigation-spec.md

 # Version

-Dashboard and Navigation Specification v1.0 — April 2025
+Dashboard and Navigation Specification v1.1 — May 2025